Can You Spray Paint Metal? (How-To)

-You can spray paint metal but the surface must be properly cleaned and sanded to get rid of dust, debris, and rust on it.
-You will also need to apply a coat of primer to allow the paint to adhere better.
+You can spray paint metal but its surface must be properly cleaned, sanded, and primed to get rid of dust, debris, and rust on it.

-Spray paints don’t stick properly to metal, especially to bare metal.
-Though spray paint will stay over it initially, the finish will quickly peel off after a few weeks.
-This happens for 2 reasons:
+Spray paints don’t adhere properly to metal surfaces, especially to bare metal.
+Spray paint adheres initially over them, but the finish peels off after a few weeks.

-Secondly, metal surfaces are usually riddled with grime, dirt, and rust especially if they are placed outdoors.
-All of these will prevent a good adhesion.
-So, you need to clean, sand, and prime the surface first.
+Also, metal surfaces are riddled with grime, dirt, and rust (especially outdoor surfaces).
+These elements will prevent a good adhesion, so you must clean, sand, and prime the surface first.

-Cleaning and sanding helps to remove dirt and rust.
-While priming will produce a dry textured surface that will seal (cover) the slick surface of the metal and improve the adhesion of the paint.
+Cleaning and sanding will remove dirt, dust, and imperfections, while primer will produce a dry textured finish that will cover the slick surface of the metal and improve the adhesion of the paint.

 It’s advised to use a self-etching primer as it will corrode the metal surface making it easier for the spray paint to stick.